opensearch-project/documentation-website/_dashboards/reporting-cli.md

 1. Choose **view push commands**.
 1. Copy and run each command shown in **Push commands for opensearch-reporting-cli** sequentially in the Dockerfile directory.

-For more details about docker push commands, see [Pushing a Docker image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) in the Amazon ECR user guide.
+For more details about Docker push commands, see [Pushing a Docker image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) in the Amazon ECR user guide.

-### Step 4: Create a lambda function with the container image
+### Step 4: Create a Lambda function with the container image

 1. In the AWS Console, select **Lambda**, and choose **Create a function**.
 1. In **Create a function**, choose **Container image** and give a name for the function.